googlefonts/meow-script/README.md

-# Hurricane
+# Meow Script

-Meow Script works is a monoline font with a number of alternate forms.
+Meow Script works is a monoline font with a number of alternate forms in six stylistic sets.
 It works eclectically and harmoniously to add a fun, whimsy look to your posters, ads, invitations and similar designs.

 ![Sample Image](Documentation/image1.png)